egress-caulk/hitchens/_posts/2024-3-10-drinking-wine-no-5.md

 categories: tao-yuanming-陶淵明
 ---

-This poem reflects Tao Yuanming's love for the peacefulness of rural life<!--more-->.
-It is a beautiful meditation on existence and the silent joy that can be found in the simplicity of nature and solitude.
+Tao Yuanming's beautiful meditation on existence and the silent joy that can be found in the simplicity of nature and solitude<!--more-->, this poem reflects his love for the peacefulness of rural life.
 <br>

 >**饮酒·其五**